hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 **[Numba-CUDA](https://nvidia.github.io/numba-cuda/)** allows you write custom CUDA kernels directly in Python, giving you fine-grained control over GPU execution, from data movement to memory layouts, all while keeping the syntax simple.
 Numba-CUDA is more than a simple wrapper around *nvcc* to compile kernels like CUDA C++.
-It compiles Python code through LLVM and NVIDIA's NVVM infrastructure to generate PTX code at runtime, Yet, despite its excellent potential, Numba-CUDA remains in my opinion underappreciated.
+It compiles Python code, through LLVM and NVIDIA's NVVM compiler infrastructure, to generate PTX code at runtime.
+Despite its excellent potential, Numba-CUDA remains in my opinion underappreciated.
 Many colleagues I’ve spoken with aren’t even aware it exists.

-In this post, I’ll discuss the basics of writing and executing CUDA kernel with Numba-CUDA and then put theory into practice by implementing a *Molecular Dynamics* simulation.
+In this post, I’ll discuss the basics of writing and executing CUDA kernel with Numba-CUDA and then put theory into practice by implementing a GPU-accelerated *Molecular Dynamics* simulator.

 > In my [previous post](https://hghcomphys.github.io/why-you-should-learn-jax/), I showed how **JAX** can be used to implement a GPU-accelerated MD simulator relying on *just-in-time compilation*, *automatic vectorization*, and *automatic differentiation*.

 ## CUDA kernel in Python with Numba-CUDA

-It's important to have a basic understanding of how **CUDA execution model** enables parallelism.
+To begin, I'll introduce basics of the CUDA execution model and explain how it enables parallelism.
-If you're already familiar with CPU parallelism, the extension to CUDA should be straight forward.
+If you're already familiar with parallel programming on CPUs, many of the core concepts will feel familiar, making the transition to CUDA relatively straightforward.

 ### How CUDA execution model works